 I especially like the ability on the Spinning Wheel card, given its role in Sleeping Beauty.

 What she’s like to play

 When you play as Maleficent you are obsessed with spreading your evil magic curses to every location in the kingdom.
-You’ll use your best friend Raven, your army of goons and your magic to take down anyone who gets in your way.
+You’ll use your best friend Raven, your goons and your magic to take down anyone who gets in your way.